vmware/vmware-aria-operations-integration-sdk/README.md

 For complete documentation of the `mp-test` tool see the [MP Test Tool Documentation](doc/mp-test.md).

 ### Building and Installing a Management Pack
 To build a project, run `mp-build` in the virtual environment.

-If `mp-build` is run from anywhere outside of a root project directory, the tool will prompt to choose a project, and will build the selected project.
+If `mp-build` is run from anywhere outside the root project directory, the tool will prompt to choose a project, and will build the selected project.
 If the tool is run from a project directory, the tool will automatically build that project.

 Once the project is selected (if necessary), the tool will build the management pack and emit a `pak` file which can be installed on VMware Aria Operations.
-The `pak` file will be located in the project directory.
+The `pak` file will be located in `<project root>/build/` .

 To install the `pak` file, in VMware Aria Operations navigate to **Data Sources &rarr; Integrations &rarr;
 Repository** and click `ADD`.
 Select and upload the generated `pak` file, accept the README, and install the management pack.